mom-ocean/MOM5/doc/web/user_guide.md

 check_mask=.true.

 The preprocessing code prints out a number of proposals for possible domain layouts, number of land-only subdomains, and templates for setting the mask_list.
-You may copy these layouts to coupler_nml, but note that you must replace spaces by a comma in "mask_list".
+You may copy these layouts to `coupler_nml`, but note that you must replace spaces by a comma in `mask_list`.

-You may configure "check_mask" from the namelist check_mask_nml.
-There are two variables "max_pe" and "halo" required to perform the mask checking.
+You may configure `check_mask` from the namelist `check_mask_nml`.
+There are two variables `max_pe` and `halo` required to perform the mask checking.
 The default settings are

    max_pe = 128
    halo = 1

-If you intend to employ more processors, then increase max_pe.
+If you intend to employ more processors, then increase `max_pe`.
 If you want to use higher order advection schemes, then increase halo to halo=2 or even halo=3.
 Otherwise, the halo information of masked domains may leak into ocean domains, in which case the model will fail, with errors reporting land values at ocean points.

 In the postprocessing step, the single netCDF-output files from the MPI tasks can be combined into one file using the tool mppnccombine.
 The latest version adds "missing" values at the location of land-only domains.
 Hence, the only remaining trace of masking out land-only processors is in your account files, where some compute time is saved.